ibm-cloud-docs/log-analysis/ingest.md

 {:note: .note}

-# Sending logs by using cURL
+# Sending logs by using the REST API
 {: #ingest}

 You can send log data to an {{site.data.keyword.la_full_notm}} instance.